evturn/sentence-generator/README.md

 import 'Gen' from 'sentence-generator'

 const gen = Gen('src/content.txt')
-// will resolve to Users/ev/project/src/content.txt
+// will resolve to Users/whatevz/project/src/content.txt
 ```

 ###### src/content.txt
-Assume these are the contents of the file resolved at `filepath`:
+Assume this is the contents of the file resolved at `filepath`:
 > I go to preschool university.
 We never talk enough about pencil sharpeners.
 Speak now or forever hold this for one second.
 It's a collection of paper bags full of plastic bags.
 This is what I like to think about when I eat dead leaves.
 Seriously, what's up with all those cookies?
 My grandmother never owned a rancid juicebar.
 That is a real homemade sandwich if I've ever seen one.
 I have to admit that I have never driven this car with my eyes open.

 ## API